-In Python you can specify a default value for a function argument.
-It's nice for when a function has arguments that are "optional".
+In Python you can specify a default value for a function parameter.
+It's nice for when a function has parameters that are "optional".
 You as the function definer can specify a specific default value in case the caller doesn't provide one.

 def get_greeting(email, name="there"):